 Lenses for Portrait Photography

 Portraits are images that attempt to reveal a person’s soul.
 Humans are probably the most photographed subject on the planet.
 We love photographing ourselves and each other, and the art of the portrait will probably never go out of fashion as long as photography exists.
 That is why you should pick your portrait lens carefully.
-The right lens choice will ensure that your portraits are not distracted by little niggles.
+The right lens choice will ensure that your portraits are insights into the portrait sitter’s persona.

 Imagine that you’re taking a photograph of a beautiful model outdoors near a forest, under the shade of some massive evergreen trees in the background.
 Picture this in your mind.
 You’d want to get the model in sharp focus but if the trees are also in focus, they’d just add clutter to the photograph.